rose-collectionservices/collection-services-manual/14-ADMINISTRATIVE/readme.md

 # Administrative [This section needs to be updated]
-Last revised in 2019.
+Some sections revised in 2025 but other sections need to be updated and have not been revised since 2019.
 Content owner: Laura Starratt

 * [14.1 Project Management](#141-project-management)
 	* [14.1.1 Team processing](#1411-team-processing)